Adobe-Marketing-Cloud/aem-authoring-hybrideditors/README.md

-# Adobe Experience Manager 6.1 Update Pack Extension: Inplace Smart Editors
+# Adobe Experience Manager 6.3 Extension: Inplace Smart Editors

 This is a sample package showing how to use smarter inplace editors in Page Authoring.

-The package is designed to work for AEM 6.1 update pack.

 ## Build & Install